manuparra/MasterDegreeCC_Practice/README.md

 - docker cluster port 15097 go to 192.168.10.97 port 80

-### On Hadoop Cluster this is the account port assignment for DOCKER CONTAINERS:
+### On Hadoop Cluster this is the account port assignment for DOCKER CONTAINERS

 *Account ending in ....XXX*